-He explained to Entertainment Weekly that: “When Luke passed, we’d already more or less outlined the last two or three episodes [of season 3], and we didn’t want to rush that or get it wrong.
-So we are 100 percent going to deal with it narratively at the beginning of season 4, and we want that episode to really honor the character of Fred and honestly, to honor the actor Luke and our friend Luke.”
+He explained to Entertainment Weekly that: “When Luke passed, we’d already more or less outlined the last two or three episodes [of season three], and we didn’t want to rush that or get it wrong.
+So we are 100 per cent going to deal with it narratively at the beginning of season four, and we want that episode to really honour the character of Fred and honestly, to honour the actor Luke and our friend Luke.”

 He’s also Tweeted about the episode, saying it’s “probably the most important episode of Riverdale we’ll do this year, if not ever.”

 Probably the most important episode of #Riverdale we’ll do this year, if not ever.
 A tribute to our fallen friend.
 Thankful for this opportunity to honor Luke & Fred. ❤️🏆💎👨🏻💻 pic.twitter.com/MH7xOjNyDu